 Age 50 – Catch-up Contributions Allowed for Both 401(k) and IRA

-At age 50, you may contribute up to the regular 401(k) limit — $18,500 for 2018 – and if you reach that limit, you may also make a catch-up contribution of an additional $6,000.
-Setting aside an extra $6,000 annually into a tax-deferred retirement account can have a big impact on the eventual balance of the account.
+At age 50, you may contribute up to the regular 401(k) limit—$19,500 for 2020—and if you reach that limit, you may also make a catch-up contribution of an additional $6,500.
+Setting aside an extra $6,500 annually into a tax-deferred retirement account can have a big impact on the eventual balance of the account.

 Age 55 – Some 401(k) Distributions Allowed

 Be aware should someone suggest you roll funds from your 401(k) to an IRA without first explaining the age 55 provision to you.
-Once funds are moved from your 401(k) to an IRA, the age 55 penalty-free withdrawal provision no longer applies and you’ll have to wait until age 59 ½ to withdrawal, or pay the 10% penalty.
+Once funds are moved from your 401(k) to an IRA, the age 55 penalty-free withdrawal provision no longer applies, and you’ll have to wait until age 59 ½ to makes withdrawals or pay the 10% penalty.

 Age 59 ½ – IRA and 401(k) Distributions Allowed

-Between 60-70 – Potential IRA to Roth IRA Conversions
+Between 60 and 70 – Potential IRA to Roth IRA Conversions

 It’s important to remember that regardless of when you choose to distribute funds from your traditional IRA, those funds are reported as ordinary income in the year in which they were distributed.

-For many, there is an opportunity to convert those funds to a Roth IRA to potentially reduce the amount of both RMDs as well as to allow those funds to grow tax-free.
-Advantages of doing so include, but are not limited to:
+For many, there is an opportunity to convert those funds to a Roth IRA to both potentially reduce the amount of RMDs and allow those funds to grow tax-free.
+Advantages of doing so include, but are not limited to, the following:

 Age 62 – Social Security Eligibility Begins

 Social Security benefits are an integral part of retirement planning.
 Understanding the procedures and details of the filing will prove critical to successfully planning your retirement income stream.
 How and when to begin taking Social Security benefits can be a difficult decision.
-Some factors to consider include:
+Here are some factors to consider:

 - Existing Savings